The consultation ended on Friday 24 December 2021. Thank you to everybody that took part.

 Jenni Anne-Smith from the Buile Hill Mansion Association, which was formed in 2018 to support re-opening the Mansion, said: “We are so excited that the plans are underway to restore the Mansion especially as they include all the elements the community asked for through previous consultations.”

 You can view the proposals in the downloads section below.
-You can also view and comment on the proposals by Friday 24 December 2021 via any of the following means:

 If you are unable to view documents of these types, our downloads page provides links to viewing software.